-- Identify and describe philosophical, religious, and/or ethical traditions that have shaped societies in the past or the present - Compare and contrast the assumptions, modes of thought, attendant beliefs or practices of two or more traditions or diverse voices in a tradition - Discuss the possible and/or actual effects of assumptions, modes of thought, attendant beliefs or practices upon social and personal behavior

-- Courses should be both foundational and broad - Courses should examine two or more traditions or a diversity of voices within a tradition and their effects upon behavior, with attention to the development of the student learning goals listed above.
+- I. Student Learning Goals At the completion of this course, the student will be able to: - Identify and describe philosophical, religious, and/or ethical traditions that have shaped societies in the past or the present - Compare and contrast the assumptions, modes of thought, attendant beliefs or practices of two or more traditions or diverse voices in a tradition - Discuss the possible and/or actual effects of assumptions, modes of thought, attendant beliefs or practices upon social and personal behavior - II.
+General Expectations - Courses should be both foundational and broad - Courses should examine two or more traditions or a diversity of voices within a tradition and their effects upon behavior, with attention to the development of the student learning goals listed above.